Azure-Samples/aks-dotnet-manage-kubernetes-cluster/README.md

 - csharp
 products:
 - azure
-services: Kubernetes-Cluster
+extensions:
-platforms: dotnet
+- services: Kubernetes-Cluster
-author: yaohaizh
+- platforms: dotnet
 ---

 # Getting started on managing Kubernetes clusters (AKS) using C# #

  An Azure Container Services sample for managing a Kubernetes cluster.
     - Create a Kubernetes cluster
     - Update the number of agent virtual machines in an Azure Container Service

 ## Running this Sample ##